 DON’T underestimate the power of altitude!
 Make sure you take staying hydrated seriously.
 I was drinking tons of water while I was in Cuzco and still battled near-constant headaches the entire time I was there.
 Remember that this is a city at 11,150 feet (3,400m) above sea level.
 Come prepared with the right meds!

-DON’T be surprised if you walk up three steps and are huffing and puffing and out of breath.
-It could be the fact that you are tired and out of shape, but most likely you can honestly blame our friend, altitude.
+DON’T be surprised at how quickly you are out of breath.
+If you walk up three steps and are huffing and puffing and can’t breathe, it could be the fact that you are tired and out of shape, but most likely you can blame our friend, altitude.

 …and most importantly- don’t forget to have fun and enjoy this fascinating and historical destination!
 Peru welcomes millions of tourists each year, it is not an unsafe destination.
 This article is to encourage common sense, not to scare you away!